 - There is recorded music from a PA or sound system playing in the background.

-- Online radio stations pay licensing fees to groups like SoundExchange for audio only streaming.
+Online radio stations pay licensing fees to groups like SoundExchange for audio-only streaming.

+Movie studios, retail stores, restaurants, and venues work directly with music licensing groups like ASCAP and BMI.
+Theaters and schools acquire performance rights for copyrighted music when they host plays and events.
 However, these licensing rights are limited to these specific use cases.
-Rights for performance typically don’t apply to “broadcasting” and “re-transmission” in a video format.
+Rights for performances typically don’t apply to broadcasting and retransmission in a video format.

 - Stream content that doesn’t include other people’s works.